 Ms. van Beusichem, though, on behalf of MNWR, remains silent on this issue.

-Instead, she continues to insist that elimination of the fish habitat in favor of providing acres of duck food promotes “biological diversity.”
+Instead, she continues to insist that the periodic drainage “replicates nature” and is necessary for the health of the marshes.
+The elimination of the fish habitat in favor of providing acres of duck food promotes “biological diversity.”
 And, of course, she’s already told us that “[b]iological diversity leads to a healthy ecosystem.”
 It is my opinion that anyone who believes there is “diversity” in a duck-only habitat certainly doesn’t know the meaning of the word.
 And if we are to believe her when she assures us that swarms of turkey vultures and eagles will clear up the dead fish component of this “healthy ecosystem,” then we must disbelieve our own eyes.
 And noses.
 (And what about the absent herons and egrets?)

 In fairness, she does offer us an apology of sorts: